 The map below shows the route of No. 4472 after leaving the main line at High Dyke, 5 miles south of Grantham, until it reached Market Overton.

-Follow this link for a photograph of No.4472 just after arriving at Market Overton, with the Grantham train crew who had delivered it safely from the overnight stabling point in the former Up side goods yard as far as the end of the British Rail tracks at Stainby Sidings, from which point another crew took over.
+Here is a photograph of No.4472 just after arriving at Market Overton.
+In front is the Grantham train crew who delivered it safely from the overnight stabling point in the former Up side goods yard as far as the end of the British Rail tracks at Stainby Sidings, from which point another crew took over.